joenas/desky/README.md

 ## Usage

+Run Desky the first time from command line and it will create ~/.desky for you where your projects live.

     desky (open) PROJECT (-o)  # Opens your project! desky delete PROJECT (-d)  # Delete a project. desky edit PROJECT (-e)    # Edit your project.